 At this stage of your holiday marketing planning process you’ve now determined goals, a budget for holiday 2020, and the strategy by channel to achieve it.
 In our previous post talking about scorecards and recapping performance we talk through the basics of holiday scorecards and link to templates you could use to develop your own.
 It’s time to finalize your scorecard for this upcoming holiday campaign.
 Based on the channel strategy and budgets what metrics might you need to be tracking?
 Will you need a scorecard that shows spend, impressions, clicks, and sales by source?

 If that’s a far cry from where you’ve been in the past, now is the time to get moving!
 Everything we discussed above won’t provide much value if you don’t put the effort in to measure success and gather data during the campaign.
 Feeling overwhelmed?
-Reach out to your friends at Gruen, we can help fill in any gaps you’re struggling with.
+Reach out to your friends at Gemini, we can help fill in any gaps you’re struggling with.